Augustino Ramadhani: Church

 Ramadhani was active in the Anglican Church of Tanzania.

 He was a good chorister, and a pianist.

 Even after joining the army he continued to serve as secretary for the parish of St Alban in Dar es Salaam.

 In 2000 he was appointed Provincial Registrar of the Anglican Church of Tanzania, a position he held until he was appointed Chief Justice of Tanzania in 2007.

 Ramadhani was awarded a Bachelor of Divinity from the University of London in 2004.

 He was made a Lay Canon on 25 July 2007 at All Saints Cathedral in the Diocese of Mpwapwa.

 On 14 May 2013 he was consecrated deacon, and he was made a priest on 29 December 2013 in the Cathedral of Christ in Zanzibar.

 On 2 March 2017 Archbishop Jacob Chimeledya licensed Ramadhani as a priest of the Diocese of Mpwapwa and appointed him to lead St Albans Cathedral Church in Dar es Salaam in place of Bishop Valentino Mokiwa, who had been deposed from office on 7 January 2017.

 Ramadhani was episcopal vicar of the Diocese of Dar es Salaam until 4 Feb 2018 when the Right Reverend Jackson Sosthenes was consecrated bishop of the diocese.

 Other occupations

 Ramadhani was vice chairman of the National Electoral Commission from 1993 to 2003.

 The commission conducts presidential, parliamentary and local government elections in Tanzania.

 He was vice chairman of the Zanzibar Electoral Commission from 2002 to 2007.

 He was chairman of Executive Council of the Southern African Development Community (SADC) Electoral Commission Forum in 2006 and 2007.

 In 2012 Ramadhani was made deputy chairman of the Commission of Constitution’s Amendment, while retired Prime Minister Joseph Warioba was chairman.

+Death

 Augustino Ramadhani died on 28 April 2020 in the Aga Khan Hospital, Dar es Salaam.